Network Evaluation Technologies

 Methods from different areas must be considered and further developed:

-• Networks and graphs: The department develops and implements a framework for network simulation (MYNTS for electrical circuits, gas transport, etc.) as well as software for analyzing, manipulating, and matching networks and graphs (net'O'graph).
+• Networks and graphs: The business area develops and implements a framework for network simulation (MYNTS for electrical circuits, gas transport, etc.) and software for analyzing, manipulating, and matching networks and graphs (net'O'graph).

-In order to allow for large-scale data analysis, algorithms, as well as data transport and storage methods, have to get the most out of modern system architectures.
+• To allow for large-scale data analysis, algorithms and data transport and storage methods have to get the most out of modern system architectures.
 Depending on the application, technical computing and/or cloud computing play a decisive role.

 2023 M. Anvari, et. al.